 Despite their apparent hostility, Namibia's desert landscapes support a staggering array of wildlife.
 Lions and leopards stalk the salt pans of its northern national parks as colonies of seals and thousands-strong flocks of flamingos cool themselves on the dune-fringed coast.
-Take in the country's best bits on a self-drive adventure that spans the vast plains of the Namib, summits the apricot dunes of Sossusvlei and calls into charming coastal towns and ancient tribal lands.
+Take in the country's best bits on a self-drive 4WD adventure that spans the vast plains of the Namib Desert, summits the apricot dunes of Sossusvlei and calls into charming coastal towns and ancient tribal lands.
 You'll round things off in style with a two-centre safari in Etosha National Park and a visit to the AfriCat Foundation – a not-for-profit organisation rehabilitating Namibia's big cats.
 It's all knitted together by scenic drives, stays in chic lodges and delightful included meals.

 Day 1: Depart UK

-Arrive at your departure airport where included airport lounge access ensure a relaxing start to your holiday.
+Arrive at your departure airport where included airport lounge access ensures a relaxing start to your holiday.
 Then, feeling refreshed, you'll fly overnight to Windhoek.

 Day 2: Windhoek

 Arrive in the capital, Windhoek, collecting your car and heading to your boutique accommodation.
-While you might want to relax with your chic suite, be sure to also take in the city's enticing mix of old and new, including several buildings from the German colonial era which have survived and been restored.
-Visit the Old Fort, the Parliament building and the Lutheran church.
+While you might want to relax with your chic suite, be sure to also take in the city's enticing mix of old and new.
+Indeed, there are several buildings from the German colonial era which have survived and been restored, including the Old Fort, Parliament building and Lutheran church.

 Day 3: Kalahari Desert

 Set out from Windhoek for the vast Kalahari Desert.
 The route will take you via Rehoboth, the centre of Namibia’s Baster community, a people descended from colonial Dutch and Namibian tribes.
-Opt to take an afternoon game drive to take in the flora and fauna of the Kalahari.
-Although a desert, it receives a lot of rain and the landscape here is characterised by golden grasses and small red dunes.
+One arrived at your remote-lodge accommodation, you might want to enjoy a game drive, taking in everything from elephant and giraffe to lion and leopard among the golden grasses and small red dunes.
 In short, it's the ideal introduction to Namibia's wilds before you return to the first of your included meals.

 Stay: Bagatelle Kalahari Game Ranch, Savannah Chalet (Superior) or Bagatelle Kalahari Game Ranch, Dune Chalet (Deluxe)